Linell/bonnette-bites-website/_posts/2020-09-09-chicken-fried-seitan.md

     * Season with additional salt and pepper and serve immediately\!&nbsp;
 ---

 I love good, Southern food.
-Fried chicken, creamy mashed potatoes, macaroni and cheese, etc...you name it, I love it.
+Fried chicken, creamy mashed potatoes, macaroni and cheese, etc…you name it, I love it.
+Since I was a meat eater until 2019, getting that perfect "comfort food" meal has been difficult since so much of it revolves around fried meats.
+I first had seitan in a small beach town in California and I was forever changed.
 To me, seitan is the holy grail of vegetarian comfort food and I love our recipe for Chicken Fried Seitan\!&nbsp;

 When I made seitan for the first time, I kept thinking, 'Is this supposed to look like a blob of chewing gum?'
 YES\!
 As long as it pulls from the side and doesn't feel too dry, your seitan will be delicious as long as you season it correctly\!